vmpyre/solana-handbook/docs/handbook/chapter3/interacting-with-the-network.md

-Any user who chooses to interact with the network must interact with any of the network’s nodes via a JSON-RPC or a WebSocket endpoint.
-The available methods are all listed publicly in the Solana documentation.
+Any user who chooses to interact with the network must communicate with one of the network’s nodes through a Remote Procedure Call (RPC) endpoint.
+The available [RPC methods](https://solana.com/docs/rpc) are listed in the Solana documentation.

-The methods vary from queries, such as specific account information, the network state (example below) to sending transactions.
+The methods vary from simple queries, such as retrieving specific account information, or checking the state of the network, to sending transactions that modify state of the blockchain.

 !!! example